Cannabis and sports: Baseball

 Major League Baseball (MLB) began testing players in Minor League Baseball (MiLB) for performance-enhancing substances and drugs of abuse in 2001.
 Testing for MLB players began in 2003 after MLB and the MLB Players Association agreed to it through collective bargaining.
 However, MLB players were only tested for cannabis if there was "reasonable cause" to do so, or if it was mandated by a drug treatment program.

 Cannabis was on the list of drugs of abuse until the 2019–2020 offseason, when THC and CBD were removed.
 Players will still be tested for synthetic cannabinoids, and are still subject to disciplinary action if they are caught using cannabis, for possession, or driving under the influence.

 In June 2022, MLB began allowing teams to accept sponsorships for CBD products that are certified by NSF International as not having psychoactive levels of THC.
 The products will be eligible to be advertised during MLB broadcasts as well as on team jerseys.
+In April 2023, the Chicago Cubs became the first MLB team to be sponsored by a CBD company.

 In October 2022, MLB announced a partnership with Charlotte's Web CBD to make it the "Official CBD of Major League Baseball" and feature the MLB logo on a line of Charlotte's Web products that will include topicals, gummies, and oral sprays.
 The three-year, $30.5 million deal also involved MLB receiving a number of shares in the company.